16 Ways to Win the War Against Mosquitoes

 You can also use clove oil (or even add a few whole cloves to your spray bottle) for an enhanced repellent that can better deter insects.
 Clove oil is quite potent though, so don’t apply it directly to your hands or leave it on your skin overnight.

 Peppermint and castor oil are also both well-regarded as repellents.
 Plus, the peppermint smells great!
-You may want to go easy on the peppermint oil at first, since it can be surprisingly potent compared to other essential oils.
-A 1999 study of essential oils to repel mosquitoes found that only high concentrations of peppermint oil worked so it may not be the most favorable way to repel mosquitoes.
+But go easy on the peppermint oil at first, as it can be surprisingly potent compared to other essential oils.